 This post addresses every sports person where running is a part of the sport because we can all have benefits of Strength and weight training as Cross Training, which you will see.
-My starting point is middle- long distance runners as model.
+My starting point is middle- long distance runners as models.
 Quality and Strength Benefits Of Practical Cross Training is about to create a resilient base to develop physical skills, optimizing your movements, strength, prevent injuries, increase motivation and surplus.

 Strength Training as Cross-Training

 Most middle- long distance runners, will in the starting period of a season in varying degree, work on getting stimulate all the systems that affect their running shape.
 That is both fitness, endurance, strength and the ability to run fast and long, of course without overloading the body too much.

 This means that the training becomes versatile, and we train both high-intensity intervals, moderate tempo run at a steady pace, hill training and long calm LSD runs.
 Throughout the period, strength and weight training can be used as Cross-training.

-When you perform strength training exposes the body to loads as it’s not use to.
-It responds by adapting to the new requirements and becomes stronger after what is called the super compensation principle.
+When you perform strength training exposes the body to loads as it’s not used to.
+It responds by adapting to the new requirements and becomes stronger after what is called the supercompensation principle.

-In order for the training to be as effective as possible, it must be adapted to your body, your current strength level and your needs in relation to running.
+For the training to be as effective as possible, it must be adapted to your body, your current strength level and your needs with running.
 You have to be sure to apply progressive overload to the body.
 The body’s ability to improve and develop its capacity is called adaptation.

 The human body consists of a wide range of physiological systems, all of which are capable of adapting.
 But the condition is that the training is organized in a way, so all systems become affected specifically.

 Ex.
 Increasing upper body strength is very important late in a marathon race, as neck and shoulder muscles often become fatigued.
 Upper body strength is also an important asset in running up hills.